 These super-tasty scrolls are made using sheets of frozen puff pastry.
 Pack in the big flavours with ingredients like olives, sun-dried tomatoes and capsicums.

-The richness of cream cheese and the tang of apples make these scrolls a memorable recess treat.
+The richness of cream cheese and the tang of apples make these scrolls from SBS Food a memorable recess treat.
 The dough in this recipe makes a crisp scroll that’s irresistibly fluffy inside.

 • Another sweet one: Wholemeal apple scrolls that are quick to make •